Linuxfabrik/lfops/CONTRIBUTING.md

 A useful rule of thumb: if an assertion would still pass while the service is dead or running with the wrong configuration, it is testing the wrong thing.

+#### Troubleshooting

+**`molecule test` aborts with `ansible_compat.errors.InvalidPrerequisiteError: Command ansible-galaxy collection install -vvv --force /path/to/lfops` during prerun while installing the local collection**

+* Before running a scenario, Molecule's prerun step tries to install the current repository as a collection with `ansible-galaxy collection install --force <repo>`.
+That build fails because `galaxy.yml` carries a non-semver `version` (`main`), which `ansible-galaxy` rejects.
+* Option 1: disable the prerun so Molecule stops trying to build and install the local collection, by setting `prerun: false` as a top-level key in the `config.yml`.
+If you do this, you have to make sure that LFOps is installed yourself.
+* Option 2: If you installed LFOps by symlinking it, make sure the link points to the **same** folder that you are running `molecule` in (`ln -sf "$(pwd)" ~/.ansible/collections/ansible_collections/linuxfabrik/lfops`).

 ### Credits

 * <https://github.com/whitecloud/ansible-styleguide>